South Downs Way, looking toward Beachy Head

 We got very lucky.
 In a summer that was late arriving and wet when it finally did, we had eight days of near-perfect walking weather.
 Almost every day followed the same pattern, with morning cloud burning off before lunch, followed by blue skies, sunshine, and temperatures typically in the low to mid-20s (C).

-It rained overnight a couple of times, but other than half a dozen drops as we set off one morning, we stayed dry the entire time.
+It rained overnight a couple of times, but other than a few drops as we set off one morning, we stayed dry the entire time.
 Any long-distance hike where my jacket never leaves my pack can only be viewed as a success.
 In the UK, it’s nothing less than a miracle.

 Accommodation

 Being a holiday destination and within easy reach of London for weekend trips, there’s plenty of accommodation along the South Downs Way.
 You’ll usually find at least one pub or BnB option even in small villages, and some have many more.
-They aren’t cheap, at least in summer, but if you’re travelling as a couple or with a friend, they’re roughly in line with other popular parts of country.

 Unlike (for example) the Cotswold Way, those on a budget aren’t left out in the cold.
 Campsites are quite frequent and well-spaced, and you’ll likely be able to stay in one each night other than in Winchester and Eastbourne themselves.

-If you’re not carrying a tent, there are a few backpackers hostels along the route, along with a couple of bunkhouses with inexpensive beds.
+If you’re not carrying a tent, there are a few backpacker hostels along the route, along with a couple of bunkhouses with inexpensive beds.
 Given where they are, you probably won’t be able to stay in one every night, but they’ll still help keep the costs down.

 Even though I wasn’t staying in them, I visited three of the hostels to take advantage of their cafes (and their toilets) since they were all right beside the trail.
 Both the YHA Truleigh Hill outside Steyning and appropriately-named YHA South Downs near Southease were modern, clean, and surprisingly stylish.
 The coffee was good, too.
 Very important.

-South Downs Way, The Star Inn, Alfriston
+The Star Inn, where we stayed in Alfriston

 We ended up with a good mix of traditional bed-and-breakfasts, pub accommodation, and a couple of Airbnb rooms.
 The quality varied a bit, but in general was better than I might have expected.
 While a couple of places were on or very close to the trail, most required a detour of a mile or so.
 That’s just the nature of this walk, really.